The Anabolic Window: Fact or Fiction?

 Aging muscles become less sensitive to protein (anabolic resistance).
 Adjustments needed:

-- Leucine supplementation: Add 2-3g to meals
+Add 2-3g to meals for enhanced MPS

-- Post-exercise priority: Timing matters more
+Timing matters more for older adults

-- Even distribution: Critical for maintaining muscle
+Critical for maintaining muscle mass

 Sample Timing Protocols

-The Flexible Approach (Recommended for Most)
+The Flexible Approach (Recommended)

 The Minimalist Approach